-The LAT is a requirement for domestic applicants* who wish to study Undergraduate Law Degree programs (Double Law UAC code 426000, Music/Law UAC code 426050, and Psychology (Honours)/Law UAC code 426060) at UNSW Sydney.
+The LAT is a requirement for domestic applicants* who wish to study Undergraduate Law Degree programs (Double Law UAC code 426000 and Psychology (Honours)/Law UAC code 426060) at UNSW Sydney.
 Please see the information on the Eligibility page.

-Indigenous applicants applying to study Law through UNSW’s Pre-Law Program are not required to sit the LAT.
-International applicants are not eligible to sit the LAT.
+Applicants undertaking the UNSW Indigenous Pre-Law program or the UNSW Gateway program are not required to sit the LAT.
+International applicants and students in year 10 or lower, are not eligible to sit the LAT.

 *Australian citizens and permanent residents and New Zealand citizens.